Regenerating Churches No longer needed for worship

 Czero is planning to convert the former Church of St. James into a stunning individual property that will preserve the look and charms of the church.

 The Grade II listed church already has an existing planning permission on the church.
-Czero are currently in the process of proposing amendments to the existing planning application.
+Czero have currently put forward a new planning application.